-Our costs to provide consulting services consist of fees paid to our third party professional providers, and operational and administrative expenses, such as rent for our office space located in Shenzhen; and compensation for our employees.
+Our costs to provide our consulting services consist of fees paid to our third party professional providers, and operational and administrative expenses, such as rent for our office space located in Shenzhen; and compensation for our employees.
 From time to time, we also incur expenses for marketing and promotional events such as organized forums, salons and lectures.

-Asia Era International Financial Consulting Center
+Asia Times International Financial Consulting Center

-In August 2018, our management launched Asia Era International Financial Consulting Center ("AT Consulting Center") in Shenzhen, upon recognizing a general lack of consulting services designed to meet the growing demand for financial consulting services arising from the rapid accumulation of wealth of the Chinese population.
+In August 2018, recognizing the lack of consulting services designed to meet the growing demand for financial consulting services due to the rapid accumulation of wealth of the Chinese population, we launched Asia Times International Financial Consulting Center ("AT Consulting Center") in Shenzhen.